vikassingh007/website-6/README.md

 ## Versioning of the docs

 For each stable release, we create a new branch for the relevant documentation.
-For example, the documentation for the v0.2 stable release is maintained in the [v0.2-branch](https://github.com/kubeflow/website/tree/v0.2-branch).
+For Example, the documentation for the v0.2 stable release is maintained in the [v0.2-branch](https://github.com/kubeflow/website/tree/v0.2-branch).
 Each branch has a corresponding Netlify website that automatically syncs each merged PR.